Hanna-Kitten/FS22-4km-HD-ModMap-Template/README.md

 3. Enjoy modding your own HD 4K map

 # How to use (Export to FS22 GAME):
-1. BACKUP your mapUS folder to a safe location. <<DO NOT SKIP THIS STEP>>.
-The folder is \SteamLibrary\steamapps\common\Farming Simulator 22\data\maps\mapUS
-2. Extract the zip file (from the releases page) to a working directory
-3. Copy all files to \SteamLibrary\steamapps\common\Farming Simulator 22\data\maps\mapUS
-4. Replace all files
+- Copy FS22_4kmModMapTemplate.zip to C:\Users\YOUR_USER\Documents\My Games\FarmingSimulator2022\mods
-5. Load the game and load Elmcreek in New Player mode.
+- Run the mod in a new save in New Farmer mode.
-   <<IMPORTANT: While the game will load and is somewhat playable, this is currently for testing only!>>
+- <<IMPORTANT: While the game will load and is somewhat playable, this is currently for testing only!>>

 # Recommended Mods
 - Power Tools (from the in game ModHub)